sgh94/text-battle-game/README.md

 - **Database Connection Issues**: In development mode, the app will fall back to an in-memory mock database when Vercel KV is not available.
 - **Auth Token Issues**: In development mode, you can enable `NEXT_PUBLIC_USE_DEV_AUTH=true` to reduce signature requests and streamline testing.
 - **Multiple Signature Requests**: The app now includes auth token caching to prevent excessive signature requests.
+- **No Opponents Available**: If you're not seeing any opponents for battle, run the seed script to create AI characters.

 ## License